Kazi Abdul Kader

 Kazi Abdul Kader (1914–2002) was a Pakistani and later Bangladeshi politician.
-He served as a member of parliament in both the East Pakistan Provincial Assembly and Bangladesh Jatiya Sangsad.
+He served as a minister and a member of parliament in both the East Pakistan Provincial Assembly and Bangladesh Jatiya Sangsad.

 Early life

-Kader was born in 1914 within Rangpur, British India.
+Kader was born in 1914 in Rangpur District, Bengal Presidency, British India.

 Political career

 Pakistan

-Kader served as a central minister in the government of East Pakistan.
-He was the Food & Agriculture Minister of the erstwhile East Pakistan government and a leader of the Convention Muslim League.
+Kader served as a minister in the government of East Pakistan.
+He was the food and agriculture minister of the erstwhile East Pakistan government and a leader of the Convention Muslim League.
+He was falsely accused of opposing the independence of Bangladesh during the Bangladesh Liberation War.
+As a result, Sheikh Mujibur Rahman cancelled his citizenship in 1972, and stripped him off his lands and property and Kader remained stranded in Karachi.
+He returned to Bangladesh after 1975 when he was able to prove that these allegations were entirely false and joined the revived Bangladesh Muslim League.
+However, despite several attempts by his descendants, the government of Bangladesh would not return the properties grabbed under false accusations.

 Bangladesh

+Kazi Abdul Kader later served as the president of the Bangladesh Muslim League in Bangladesh.
 Kader contested the second Bangladeshi general election in 1979 on a ticket from the Muslim League.
 He contested from the seat Rangpur-3 and won the constituency.
 He contested again from the Muslim League during the 1991 Bangladeshi general election, this time from Nilphamari-3.
 He came in fifth place with 4,834 votes (4.34%).